Jiazhou-Xu-USTC/JiazhouXu.github.io/_pages/cv.md

 Service and leadership
 ======
-* Nov.-Dec.
-2024: Peer assistance in mathematical analysis, University of Science and Technology of China
+* Sept.
+2023- Jun.
+2024: Head of the Students' Union Academic Department, School of Physical Sciences, University of Science and Technology of China